Creating a Virtual Multi-Factor Authentication (MFA) Device

 Be sure to Copy, Download, or Print these codes.
 Once you click FINISH or close this window, you can no longer access the codes from the Wasabi Console.

-If you need to recover using a code, click Recovery Options.
+If you need to recover using a code, click Recovery Options on the Sign In panel.
 Then enter one of the recovery codes.